-Peak Hold is not really averaging, rather the magnitude of the new data is compared to the magnitude of the averaged data, and if the new magnitude is larger, then the new data becomes the averaged data.
+Peak Hold averaging is similar to rms averaging, in that the rms values of quantities are calculated, but instead of combinging the rms values, rather the magnitude of the new data is compared to the magnitude of the averaged data, and if the new magnitude is larger, then the new data becomes the averaged data.
 This is done on a frequency bin by bin basis.
 The result is averaged data with the largest magnitudes which occurred over a number of measurements.
 Peak Hold can compare a fixed number of measurements or run continuously.